Skip to content

 Pittock Mansion

 Historic Pittock Mansion has a designated accessible entrance and elevator.
-While the building’s vintage 1914 elevator can’t accommodate motor scooters or larger wheelchairs, two standard-size wheelchairs are available for visitors who can transfer into them available on a first-come-first-served basis.
+While the building’s vintage 1914 elevator can’t accommodate motor scooters or larger wheelchairs, two standard-size wheelchairs are available on a first-come-first-served basis for visitors who can transfer into them.
 The Gate Lodge is not wheelchair accessible.

 Washington Park